 Here’s how to use color in your visual merchandising displays:

+- Use colors to direct shoppers’ attention to where you want them to take notice.
 For example, bright, light colors draw the eye more than darker ones.
-So use eye-catching bright colors to highlight specific products and darker colors to keep the eye moving.
+So use eye-catching bright colors to highlight specific products and darker shades to keep the eye moving.

+- Choose a palette that matches your business and sales objectives.
 For example, let’s say you are a pet supply store, and you want your brand to be family-friendly and evoke images of animals and nature.
 You might want to stick with earth tones and greens, as these hues elicit associations with nature and comfort.

 Scroll through the slides to see visual merchandising examples showing this technique:

 Like color palettes, proper lighting techniques help draw shoppers’ attention to specific parts of your store or display.
 Lighting can also influence the mood and behavior of your store visitors.
-When done right, lighting can greatly improve your in-store experience and drive sales.
+When done right, lighting can significantly improve your in-store experience and drive sales.

-There are four primary types of store lighting that you need to include in your store—ambient, accent, task, and decorative lighting.
+There are four primary types of store lighting that you need to include in your store: ambient, accent, task, and decorative lighting.

 Here are examples of visual merchandising displays that use retail lighting to their advantage:

 Effective signage can enhance your brand image, highlight products or features, guide your customers to specific items, and share information with your shoppers.
+Just like price tags, clear and well-placed signage is crucial for boosting sales in your store.
+Types of signage include promotional signs, window displays, wayfinding signs, and safety notices.

-There are a few major do’s and don’ts when designing and placing your signs.
+There are a few major dos and don’ts when designing and placing your signs.

 Here are great examples of how signages contribute to visual merchandising: